Abortion Clinic Servicing the area of Gainesville, FL

 - Uterine perforation or damage to internal structures – less than ½ of 1%

 - Continued pregnancy – less than 1%

-The surgical procedure will last approximately 5 minutes.
+The in-office surgical procedure will last approximately 5 minutes.
 If you chose IV sedation as an anesthesia option, an IV will be placed and medications administered prior to the start of the procedure.
 The procedure will begin with an internal exam very much like what you experience during a pap exam.
 Next a speculum will be inserted and the cervix numbed with a local anesthesia.
-The cervix will be gently dilated beginning with a very small dilator and then progressing to a slightly larger one and so on, until the cervix is dilated to the appropriate width.
+The cervix will be gently dilated to the appropriate width.
 Lastly, a rounded plastic tube called a cannula is inserted through the dilated cervix, into the uterus and a suction, either manual or with a machine, will remove the pregnancy.

 RU-486 is a very safe and effective abortion procedure.
 It is an FDA approved treatment and it has been safely used to end pregnancy in the United States and Europe for many years.
 As with the surgical abortion, and at about the same rate of occurrence, there are risks involved including incomplete abortion procedure, retained products of conception, and infection.
 On the day of your appointment an information counselor will go over all of the risks associated with RU-486 (abortion pill) and answer any and all questions you may have.

 If you are pregnant and unsure about how you want to proceed please call the clinic.
 We can discuss your options including abortion, carrying to term and adoption, or carrying to term and parenting.
 We can provide referrals for in-depth counseling, adoption specialists, and Obstetricians.
 We want to make sure your questions are answered about all available options.